Anonymous vs. Confidential Surveys: Everything you need to know

 Offer a Choice When Possible

 Let them choose to stay anonymous or opt into follow-up.
+Not always possible, but when it is?
+It's a trust-builder.
+Feels respectful.
+Feels human.

 Final Thoughts